-Joining a new college can be a bit daunting.
-However there is a lot of support available for new and existing students at Leicester College.
+We understand that joining a new college can be a bit daunting, and this is why you have our support available at Leicester College.

-We want you to enjoy your time at College and get involved in as many activities as you’d like to.
-Student involvement is important to us.
-When you enrol at Leicester College, you become part of the community which encourages student involvement.
-You’ll have the chance to have your views heard not just in the Student Union (which is independent of the College, and affiliated with the National Union of Students), but in the day-to-day running of things here, too.
+We want you to enjoy your time at College and get involved in as many activities as you would like to.
+Student involvement is important to us and when you enrol at Leicester College, you become part of the community, which encourages student involvement.
+You will have the chance to have your views heard in the Student Union which is independent of the College and affiliated with the National Union of Students), and also in the day-to-day running of things here.

 Students elect representatives for their courses who attend steering group and other meetings.
 At these meetings, the course reps have the chance to put forward students’ views and then report back.

 You will also have the chance to offer honest, anonymous feedback on everything from the quality of teaching to the facilities on offer.
-One way we have of gathering this information is through the National Student Survey (NSS), which creates a national ranking of universities and colleges.
+We have gathered this information through the National Student Survey (NSS), which creates a national ranking of universities and colleges.
 We also run internal satisfaction surveys to get a wider range of opinions from students at different levels.

 Student Enrichment Team

 - Active Lifestyles (Sports, Charity Challenges, Outdoor Pursuits) speak to Steve Whittle or Pravin Patel